elsh0044/mtm6201-final/README.md

 Performance Optimization: Loading times were initially slow due to large image files and unoptimized code.
 I optimized images, minified CSS and JavaScript files, and used lazy loading techniques to improve performance.

 Animations and Interactivity: Adding animations and interactive elements without compromising performance was challenging.
-I used CSS animations and JavaScript to create smooth and engaging interactions while keeping the code efficient.
+I used CSS animation to create smooth and engaging interactions while keeping the code efficient.